AnshumanNigam/AnshumanNigam/readme.md

 ### Hello,World!!

-"Undergraduate at Bits Goa."
+#Undergraduate at Bits Goa.

-"I use Java,C and Javascript."
+#I use Java,C and Javascript.

-"Pronouns He/Him."
+#Pronouns He/Him.